GASTRO library I: the simulated chemodynamical properties of several GSE-like stellar halos: Implications for MW substructures

 \subsection{Heracles}

 While most of the substructures are mainly observed at $R\geq5$ kpc, the inner parts of our Galaxy may also hide another significant merger event which happened in the first Gyrs of the MW.
 Evidence for such a merger was first seen as a low-energy group of globular clusters not associated with any known accreted substructure \citep{kruijssen+2019,massari+2019, forbes2020}. \citet{horta+2021}, using APOGEE DR16 and \textit{Gaia} DR2, found stronger evidence in the chemodynamical space of a merger remnant located in the inner part, $R<5$ kpc, of the Galaxy.
 They named this inner Galaxy substructure \textit{Heracles} and estimated its progenitor had a stellar mass of $\sim 5\times10^8$ \msun (see also \citealt{kruijssen+2020}), i.e. as massive as the GSE merger event.
-More recently, \citet{lane+2021} showed that the APOGEE survey selection function cause ``gaps" in the $E-L_z$ space.
+More recently, \citet{lane+2021} showed that the APOGEE survey selection function causes gaps in the $E-L_z$ space.
 Given the Galactocentric radii distribution of a stellar population, they will be constrained to a parabola in the $E-L_z$ space, where stars at lower radii can reach lower $E$ (see their figure 6).
-This explains the presence of two groups, low and high energy, in the $E-L_z$ plane of chemically defined accreted stars.
+This explains the presence of two groups, low and high energy, in the $E-L_z$ plane of chemically defined accreted stars as observed in \citet{horta+2021}.
 Despite this dynamical argument of Heracles being the low energy counterpart of GSE, one can still argue about the distinct chemistry of both structures.
 In the Milky Way, the low energy accreted stars, associated with Heracles, are on average more [Fe/H]-poor and [$\alpha$/Fe]-rich compared to the high energy accreted stars, associated with GSE \citep{horta+2021,naidu+2021}.
 Moreover, Heracles seems to have a flatter [$\alpha$/Fe]-[Fe/H] relation compared to GSE stars.
-In Section \ref{sec:e-lz} we showed that the metal-rich accreted stars are located preferentially in the low energy part of the $E-L_z$ plane, i.e. the \textit{opposite} of what is observed in Heracles.
+In Section \ref{sec:e-lz} we showed that the models' metal-rich accreted stars are located preferentially in the low energy part of the $E-L_z$ plane, i.e. the \textit{opposite} of what is observed for Heracles.
 This result is independent of the dwarf and/or the merger impact parameter explored in the current paper.
 Therefore our results do not explain the [Fe/H]-Energy relation observed for Heracles in the MW if it is associated with the GSE, as argued in \citet{lane+2021}.
-Given that the MW's accreted stars are clearly distinct in the [Mg/Mn]-[Al/Fe] plane from in-situ stars \citep[e.g.][]{das+2020, horta+2021, naidu+2021} -- this chemical selection of accreted stars also holds for the bulge region \citep{lucey+2022} -- we can conclude that a single merger event such as the GSE is not able to explain all the chemodynamical trends observed in the inner MW.
-Thus, we confirm for the first time through $N$-body + SPH models of a GSE-like merger event, that the Heracles and GSE are most likely two distinct merger events.
+Given that the MW's accreted stars are clearly distinct in the [Mg/Mn]-[Al/Fe] plane from in-situ stars \citep[e.g.][]{das+2020, horta+2021, perottoni+2021, naidu+2021} -- this chemical selection of accreted stars also holds for the bulge region \citep{lucey+2022} -- we can conclude that a single merger event such as the GSE is not able to explain all the chemodynamical trends observed in the inner MW.
+Then, the origin of Heracles can be attributed to a distinct merger \citep[as argued by, e.g. ][]{kruijssen+2019, horta+2021}, or as part of the in-situ turbulent stellar system located in the inner part of the Galaxy \citep{belokurov+2022, myeong+2022}.
+If Heracles was indeed accreted, such a merger event would imprint an increase in the star formation rate at $R < 5$ kpc \citep{orkney+2022}.